-The EUROCOORD project will be carried out within the duration established in the Agreement.
+The EUROCOORD project will be carried out within the duration established in the Agreement and later amended 3 more months.

 Consortium meetings have been held with to compensate for delays.
 In these meetings, action plans such as dedication of more efforts to each task have been established to compensate for these deviations.